-The Largest Digital Health Acquisitions I Could Find
+The Largest Digital Health Acquisitions Ever

 But according to the National Venture Capital Association NVCA, IPOs of VC-backed companies are rare.
 The more common way to exit is via mergers and acquisitions (M&As), which have made up 92% of annual venture-backed exits from 2004 to 2021.

 When an acquisition happens, the acquiring firm pays either in cash, stock, or a combination of both.
-VCs earn their returns based on the value of the acquisition (for instance, when WhatsApp was acquired by Meta for $19 billion, Sequoia Capital reportedly made over $3 billion, having invested $60 million initially).
+Investors earn their returns based on the value of the acquisition (for instance, when WhatsApp was acquired by Meta for $19 billion, Sequoia Capital reportedly made over $3 billion, having invested $60 million initially).

 In this article, I’ll share a few of the most impressive acquisitions in digital health.